 We Use an Imperfect Test Because It’s Easy

 Does the fact that the Myers-Briggs is not as accurate as commonly believed discourage anyone from taking it?
 Nope.
 Why?
 Accepting advice from a test with dozens of professional accolades and decades of use is more reassuring than accepting advice from a family member or best friend.
-Besides, a get discount viagra online big point of tests like this is just to make us think – about ourselves and the people around us – and consider factors that might be important in workplace success.
+Besides, a big point of tests like this is just to make us think – about ourselves and the people around us – and consider factors that might be important in workplace success.

 If You’re Dead-Set Against Tests, Try Answering a Few Questions